publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1821.md

     (g) __Preliminary fishery management plans__

-    The Secretary, when notified by the Secretary of State that any foreign nation has submitted an application under [section 1824(b) of this title][/us/usc/t16/s1824/b] shall prepare a preliminary fishery management plan for any fishery covered by such application if the Secretary determines that no fishery management plan for that fishery will be prepared and implemented, pursuant to subchapter IV of this chapter, before March 1, 1977.
+    The Secretary, when notified by the Secretary of State that any foreign nation has submitted an application under [section 1824(b) of this title][/us/usc/t16/s1824/b] shall prepare a preliminary fishery management plan for any fishery covered by such application if the Secretary determines that no fishery management plan for that fishery will be prepared and implemented, pursuant to subchapter IV, before March 1, 1977.
 To the extent practicable, each such plan—

         (1)